King & Balloon

-is a 1980 fixed shooter video game developed and published by Namco for Japanese arcades; it was licensed to Game Plan for U.S. manufacture and distribution.
-It runs upon the Namco Galaxian hardware, based on the Z80 microprocessor, with an extra Zilog Z80 microprocessor to drive a DAC for speech; it was one of the first games to have speech synthesis.
+is a 1980 fixed shooter video game developed and published by Namco for arcades.
+It was released in Japan in October 1980 and in North America by Game Plan in October 1981.
+It runs upon the Namco Galaxian hardware, based on the Zilog Z80 microprocessor, with an extra microprocessor to drive a DAC for speech; it was one of the first games to have speech synthesis.
 An MSX port was released in Japan in 1984.